ajdiaz/timeline/man/tl-timeline.1.md

 *timeline.react-on-all*=*true*

-: If true (by default) timeline wil react (usually run a notification) when found *@all* or *@everyone* mentions.
+: If true (by default) timeline will react (usually run a notification) when found *@all* or *@everyone* mentions.
 See **tl-daemon**(1) for more information about notifications.

 *timeline.filter.show*=*''*

-: When non empty only events that matches the filter will be displayed.
+: When nonempty only events that matches the filter will be displayed.
 Read more about filters in **FILTER** section below.

 *timeline.filter.hide*=*'tag:spam score-min:0'*

-: When non empty remove from the display all events that match with that filter.
+: When nonempty remove from the display all events that match with that filter.
-Read more about filtes in **FILTER** section below.
+Read more about filters in **FILTER** section below.

 *timeline.own-posts*=*true*